edgedb/easy-edgedb/chapter20/index.md

 This should be familiar to you: you need `type TypeName` to start.
 You can add `abstract` on the left and `extending` for other types, and then everything else goes inside `{}`.

-Meanwhile, the [properties are more complex](https://www.edgedb.com/docs/edgeql/sdl/props) and include three types: concrete, computed, and abstract.
+Meanwhile, the {ref}`properties are more complex <docs:ref_eql_sdl_props>` and include three types: concrete, computed, and abstract.
 We're most familiar with concrete so let's take a look at that:

 ```sdl-synopsis
 [ overloaded ] [{required | optional}] [{single | multi}]